ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 [personal profile] ysabetwordsmith

-Today is cloudy and quite warm.
+Today is mostly sunny and hot.

 I fed the birds.
 I've seen a mixed flock of sparrows and house finches plus a mourning dove.